 Knowledge - the factual material you learn in classes - is less important.
-BCM390 emphasises self-directed learning and working in teams, as well as communication skills and critical thinking.
+MACS390 emphasises self-directed learning and working in teams, as well as communication skills and critical thinking.
 But don't rely on university education to give you everything you need for job success.
 Most university courses are built around individual work, not teamwork, and impose external incentives (marks) that can undermine internal motivation.

-Advice to you from previous students
+Advice to you from last year's students

-Top 5 responses from three classes, in order of frequency
+Top 5 responses from each class, in order of frequency